cburnette/boxr/README.md

 # Boxr

-PLEASE NOTE: this is still a work in progress as I need to complete this README, complete the integration test suite, and add a few more convenience methods.
-Feel free to try it out, and I'm almost finished with the integration test suite.
+PLEASE NOTE: I need to complete this README with much more detailed instructions.
+However, feel free to try it out.
+The integration test suite is achieving 95% code coverage.
 Thanks!

 ## Installation